tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 let myTuple: [number, string, boolean] = [1, "yes", true];
 ```

-We have actually already seen the Union type.
+We have actually already seen the `Union` type.
 This allows for a type to be one or the other.
 The
-Intersection type allows you to merge the two properties of types together.
+`Intersection` type allows us to merge the two properties of types together.
 We will see later that
-you can make your own types in Typescript in order to extend its capabilities.
+it is possible to make your own types in Typescript in order to extend its capabilities.
 Here we had
 `type1 & type2`, but we could have also had something like `Robot & Employee`.
 This would theoretically be a
 type representing something that had all the properties needed in order to belong to both types at the
 same time.
 In these cases the `&` represents a logical AND, meaning both conditions must be met.
-Last is the Tuple.
-This actually resembles something we already saw with the Record
+Last is the `Tuple`.
+This actually resembles something we already saw with the `Record`
-type with objects.
+type when using objects.
 Instead of just being a regular array of certain types, this array actually
 has a specific order in which the value types must be placed to satisfy the criteria.

-Typescript is capable of much more with its types, but my aim is really just to familiarize you with
+Typescript is capable of much more with its types, but my aim is really just to familiarize the reader with
-the general logic you will see across every language you work with.
-The good news is that I showed you
+the general logic that will be seen across every language they work with.
+The good news is that we touched on
-all of this just to expose you to the nature of these variables, but you will not have to use any of this
+all of this while being exposed to the nature of these variables, but no one will have to use any of this
 unwillingly.
 Like stated before, JavaScript does not use types, and everything in this book can be
 done just fine in JavaScript.
-One of my aims is to show you over time how introducing types to your
+One of my aims is to demonstrate over time how introducing types to your
-code may actually seem harder at first, but in the long run may help you organize better.
-That will
+code may actually seem harder at first, but in the long run may help with better organization.
+Ultimately, that
-be up to you to decide though!
+will be a personal decision going forward.

 [![Previous](https://img.shields.io/badge/Previous-blue?style=for-the-badge)](https://github.com/tdownie0/music-theor-ease/blob/main/topics/Fundamentals/ch1.md)
 &nbsp;